 • Licensed associate real estate broker in Maryland

-• CRE designation (member, The Counselors of Real Estate)
+• CRE designation (member, The Counselors of Real Estate and CRE Consulting Corps.)

 • Board Advisor for Intrusion Technologies, LLC